Where in Gouldsboro?

 their Country.
 All gave some, some gave all.

-🌷 Click here to view the Special Town Meeting warrant for Thursday June 18, 2026 starting at 5PM at the Town Office.
+🌷 Click here to view the agenda for the upcoming Planning Board meeting to be held on July 7, 2026 at 6PM at the Town Office.

 🌷 Effective Monday, March 2, 2026 the Town Office will be changing the hours of operation we are open to the public.
 We will now be closing from 12:15 – 1PM Mondays through Thursday for lunch.
 In addition, we will be closing at 5PM on Thursdays.
 Friday operations are unchanged.
 The new schedule is as follows: